barty-s/women-who-skateboard-vigo/README.md

 ### User Stories

 · Home Page - As a visiing user, I want to learn about the group and next scheduled meet-up.
 I want to be able to sign up for the meet-up easily.

 · Gallery Page - As a visiting user, I want to be able to see photos of myself, my friends and fellow skaters from any meet-ups I attend.

 · Join Us Page - As a visiting user, I want to be able to submit my personal information quickly and easily to join the next meet-up.

 · Confirmation Page - As a visiting user, I want to be sure that my name has been registered for the next meet-up and that the group will be expecting me.

 ### Features

-· Nav Bar - same design used across all pages of the site.
+· Nav Bar - the same design is used across all pages of the site.
 The logo on the left is a link to the home page and on the right there are links to all the pages of the site.
-The page that is active in high-lighted in a different color.
+The page that is active is high-lighted in a different color.

+· Hero Image - to grab the user's attention and link the color scheme of the site.

+· About section - this part describes the group's intentions and target audience.

+· Next Meet-Up section - the user can immediatlely see when the next meetup will be.

 · Embedded Map - I chose to include an embedded Google Map of the meeting point to make the site more visual.

+· Gallery of images - This allows new users to see what they can expect from the meet-ups and for returning users to see themselves at previous meet-ups.

 · Sign-Up Form - This form allows the user to input their full name, email address and preferred board to skate with.